 Much like the term “serverless”, there is no formal, agreed upon definition of what a “microservice” actually consists of.
 However, serverless microservices should at least adhere to the following standards:

-- Services should have there own private data
+- Services should have their own private data

 If your microservice is sharing a database with another service, either separate/replicate the data, or combine the services.
 If none of those work for you, rethink your strategy and architecture.